Union Garnet Chargers men's ice hockey

 The Union Garnet Chargers ice hockey team is a National Collegiate Athletic Association (NCAA) Division I men's college ice hockey program that represents Union College.
 The Garnet Chargers are a member of ECAC Hockey.
-They play at the Frank L. Messa Rink at Achilles Center in Schenectady, New York.
+They play at the new M&T Bank Center on the Mohawk River in Schenectady, New York.
 The Garnet Chargers (known as the Dutchmen at the time) won the 2014 NCAA Division I men's ice hockey tournament by defeating the Minnesota Golden Gophers 7–4.

 Program history

 The hockey team was founded in 1904 making it the 7th oldest college program playing in NCAA Division I and provides the school with a long and colorful history in the sport.
 Men at Union have played hockey in four distinct periods: club hockey from 1904 to 1911, varsity hockey from 1919 to 1949 (from 1943 to 1948 there was a hiatus from play due to WW II), NCAA Division III hockey from 1975 to 1990 and NCAA Division I hockey from 1991–present.